Stochastic resetting prevails over sharp restart for broad target distributions

-In conclusion, we have defined the target distribution conjugate to a waiting time distribution $\psi(t)$ as the target distribution for which the $\psi(t)$ extremizes the MFPT.
-In the case of diffusion with stochastic resetting we have found a simple expression [Eqs. \eqref{PT}, \eqref{PT_f}] for the conjugate target distribution.
-In $d=1$ we have shown that the target distribution conjugate to exponential waiting time, the case of Poissonian resetting, is itself an exponential distribution, whereas the conjugate distribution to sharp restart is given by Eq. \eqref{PTs} which decays more quickly for large $R$.
+In conclusion, we have defined the target distribution conjugate to a waiting time distribution $\psi(t)$ as the target distribution for which $\psi(t)$ extremizes the MFPT.
+In the case of diffusion with stochastic resetting we found a simple expression Eqs.~(\ref{PT}, \ref{PT_f}) for the conjugate target distribution.
+In $d=1$ we have shown that the target distribution conjugate to exponential waiting time, the case of Poissonian resetting, is itself an exponential distribution, whereas the conjugate distribution to sharp restart is given by Eq.~\eqref{PTs}, which decays more quickly for large $R$.
 Consequently, Poissonian resetting outperforms sharp restart when the target distribution decays more slowly than $P_T(R) \sim {\rm e}^{-R^2/4D\tau}$.

-It is interesting to note that for Poissonian resetting in one dimension, with no absorbing boundary, the steady-state distribution of position $x$, $p^*(x)= \alpha_0 {\rm e}^{ -\alpha_0 |x|}$ \cite{EM11a}, is proportional to the square root of the conjugate target distribution Eq. \eqref{PTp}, when $|x|=R$.
-The same square-root relation holds in higher dimension.
-This is reminiscent of the square-root principle for biased sampling which states that the best search distribution to sample in order to locate a target, is proportional to the square root of the target distribution \cite{Snider11,Press09}.
-However, the square-root relation between $P^*_T$ and $p^*$ is particular to Poissonian resetting and does not hold for sharp restart or the heavy-tailed waiting time distribution.\\
+We note that for Poissonian resetting in $1d$, with no absorbing boundary, the steady-state position distribution, $p^*(x)= \sqrt{r/D}\;{\rm e}^{ -\sqrt{r/D} |x|}$ \cite{EM11a}, is proportional to the square root of the conjugate target distribution Eq.~\eqref{PTp}, when $|x|=R$, and the same relation holds in $d>1$.
+This is reminiscent of the square-root principle for biased sampling which states that the best search distribution to sample in order to locate a target, is proportional to the square root of the target distribution \cite{Snider11,Press09}. {\black Similar square-root relations have been noted in \cite{EM11b,KBGN17}.} However, the square-root relation between $P^*_T$ and $p^*$ is particular to Poissonian resetting and does not hold for sharp restart or the heavy-tailed waiting time distribution.\\